serverless/serverless/docs/guide/deploying-a-service.md

 You should see the progress of the deployment process in your terminal.
 A success message will tell you once everything is deployed and ready to use!

+**Note:** We keep the last 5 versions of your deployed code in the corresponding storage.

 ## Deploying to a different stage and region

 Although the default stage and region is sufficient for our guide here you might want to deploy to different stages and